 It is difficult and time consuming to identify and fix these gaps when multiple systems are used to track task progress and resource readiness as information is spread across email, project management tools, and texts.

-TransitionManager provides a single platform that makes it easy to both identify and remedy conflicts and holes in an execution workflow.
+TransitionManager provides a single platform that makes it easy to both identify and remedy conflicts and holes in an execution workstream.
 Runbooks are dynamically generated, reflecting the current state of app dependencies to outline the precise sequence of human and automated tasks.
-So, when new apps are added to a move group or a new step is added to a workflow, regenerating the runbook ensures teams have an accurate process for executing.
+So, when new apps are added to a move group or a new step is added to a workstream, regenerating the runbook ensures teams have an accurate process for executing.

 Configuration of target environments, transport tools, and other automated systems often require multiple data points during setup.
 This manual process is time consuming and prone to errors.
 TransitionManager enables teams to pre-configure these systems, eliminating errors and accelerating the ability to migrate at scale.